iodapson/axum_workspace/docs/from-scratch.md

 `cargo add dotenv`
 `cargo add anyhow`

-- N.B: At this point you want to make sure you already have sqlx-cli:
+<pre>N.B: At this point you want to make sure you already have sqlx-cli</pre>

 `cargo install sqlx-cli`

-- 8. Apply the code inside member crate `axum_postgres_docker` of inside this workspace repo.
+8. Apply the code inside member crate `axum_postgres_docker` of inside this workspace repo.

-- 9. Run `cargo build`.
+9. Run `cargo build`.
 Refer back to the repo's README.md for instructions on how to build a docker image for the project, and spin-up docker containers.